New York Stock Exchange Building: 18 Broad Street

 Above the podiums on Broad and New Streets, the colonnades span the second through fifth stories.
 Both colonnades consist of two flat pilasters flanking six columns; each of the columns is 5.5 ft in diameter and 52 ft tall.
 The columns on Broad Street are fluted, while those on New Street are not.
 There are wrought-iron railings between each column.
 The colonnade on Broad Street supports an entablature with the words "New York Stock Exchange" in capital letters.
 Behind the colonnades are massive windows, each measuring about 96 ft wide by 50 ft tall.
 Each window has vertical iron mullions that can support its weight and resist wind pressure on each of them.
+The windows were originally double-glazed for insulation, and Post also designed movable vertical shades for the windows.
 The two southernmost bays on Broad Street, outside the colonnade, contain pairs of windows on each of the second through eighth stories.

 Above the colonnade on Broad Street is a triangular pediment, originally carved by the Piccirilli Brothers and designed by John Quincy Adams Ward and Paul Wayland Bartlett.
 The pediment measures about 100 ft above the sidewalk and about 110 ft wide.
 It is composed of eleven figures representing commerce and industry.
 The central figure is a female representation of integrity, flanked by four pairs of figures depicting planning/building, exploring/mining, science/industry, and agriculture.
 Two small children, also described as putti, sit at Integrity's feet.
 The figures were originally fashioned in marble from 1908 to 1909; they were replaced in 1936 with sheet metal carvings coated with lead.